 A one hundred and forty pound, half St. Bernard, half Scotch shepherd mix, Buck is a proud, strong, and intelligent creature.
-After being kidnapped from his home in Santa Clara, California, he becomes a powerful… (read full character analysis)
+After being kidnapped from his home in Santa Clara, California, he becomes a powerful… read analysis of Buck

 An experienced gold miner and outdoorsmen, John Thornton is Buck's final owner and his ideal master.
 Thornton takes ownership of Buck when he saves him from Hal's brutal beating at White River.
-Thornton takes Buck… (read full character analysis)
+Thornton takes Buck… read analysis of John Thornton

 An experienced and "swarthy” French-Canadian "half-breed,” François is a courier for the Canadian government, who teaches Buck to become a working dog.
 François and his sledding partner, Perrault, are wise and just masters.
-Not… (read full character analysis)
+Not… read analysis of François

 An American settler, Hal comes to the Klondike in search of gold and adventure with his sister, Mercedes, and her husband, Charles.
-Along with his relatives, he acquires Buck's sled dog team and… (read full character analysis)
+Along with his relatives, he acquires Buck's sled dog team and… read analysis of Hal

 Buck's rival for supremacy on François and Perrault's sled dog team.
 Spitz is not only an experienced sled dog, who has traveled throughout the Northland, but he is a ruthless and cunning animal who will do anything to preserve his power.